Working with directional light can be tricky.

 Raise your shadows and pull down your highlights.

 Green recommends using an adjustment brush to pull up shadows on individual parts.
-Pulling up shadows and pulling down highlights can help restore balance between the brightest and darkest parts of an image.
+Pulling up shadows and pulling down highlights can help to restore balance between the brightest and darkest parts of an image.
 Learn how to use shadow and highlight clippings in Adobe Lightroom and how to use adjustment brushes in Lightroom.

 “JPEG files make editing and processing photos more difficult because you have less data to work with,” Schwindt explains.
 As the sun sets and less light is available, the ability to recover deep shadows in underexposed parts of your photos becomes increasingly important.